LeeJE20/Sansung/README.md

 # Sansung
-Detect fish from picture taken by RasberryP module which are prohibited from fishing.
+Detect fish from picture taken by RasberryPi module which are prohibited from fishing.